MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 Next, it converts the time stamp to a human-readable date and time.

-Finally, it prints the pin number, its reported value, and the change's date and time.
+Finally, it prints the pin number, the reported value, and the change's date and time.

 We keep the callback code as simple as possible to avoid blocking.